-To ensure you squeeze every bit of return on investment into your sales and marketing activity, follow these four easy steps to utilise great design for communication success.
+To ensure you squeeze every bit of return on investment out of your sales and marketing materials, use these four fundamentals to review design work and take it from good to great!

-Your idea is the foundation of your brand strength.
+An original idea is still the foundation of your brand strength.
 Take time to craft this carefully and let courage and creativity be keywords in your thinking.
-Collaborating from the earliest possible moment with your creative agency means your idea can translate into a communication strategy that delivers the results you are looking for.
-You should be able to confront the potential “So what?” attitude with clear messages on why you, and nothing else, will do.
-Try and think a little differently in the design or the materials that you use.
+Collaborating from the earliest possible moment with your design agency means business strategy can translate into a communication strategy that delivers the results you are looking for.
+Confront the potential “So what?” attitude with clear messages on why you, and nothing else, will do.
+Think deeply about the design concepts and the assets that you use.
 Explore some more unexpected branding opportunities to surprise and delight your audience.

 Don’t get sucked into a vortex of complexity.
 It can be tempting to become somewhat incomprehensible in your quest for originality.
-It is critical that you can quickly answer the “What can I buy?” question that anyone may be thinking.
-And, it helps to get to the point quickly at certain times so be ready with a short and a long version of your brand story so that you have every opportunity covered.
+It is critical that you can quickly answer the “Why have I got this?” question that anyone may be thinking.
+And, it helps to get to the point quickly so be ready with a short and a long version of your brand story so that you have every opportunity covered.

-With these four valuable fundamentals, you ensure your brand is strong, relevant and effective.
-The brand becomes in integral part of your business assets and can communicate effectively both internally and externally.
+Reviewing design work by these four fundamentals, you ensure your brand is strong, relevant and effective.
+The brand becomes a valuable part of your business assets and communicates effectively – delivering competitive advantage.